-On July 29, 1995, 13-year-old Phillips was sleeping peacefully on the couch in his new home in Baraboo, WI.
-His family had moved in recently, so Phillips was still settling into the place, but felt safe already.
-So when someone picked him up off the couch, he didn't stress out too much.
-He figured it was one of his parents, taking him to bed.
+On July 29, 1995, 13-year-old Thad was sleeping on the couch in his new home in Baraboo, WI.
+The family had recently moved in.
+When someone picked Thad up off the couch, he figured it was one of his parents, taking him to bed.

-When he woke up, still groggy, he found he was outside with an unfamiliar, older teen boy.
-The boy seemed friendly, though, asking Phillips if he wanted to go for a run.
-Phillips, still sleepy and confused, ran with the boy back to his home, which he claimed to live in with his brother.
+Disoriented when he woke up, Thad found he was outside with an unfamiliar, older teen boy.
+The boy seemed friendly, asking if Thad could run with him.
+Thad, still sleepy and confused, went with the boy back to his home, which he claimed to live in with his brother.

-Once there, the mysterious boy introduced himself as Joe Clark and said he would soon throw a party.
-He named other boys Phillips knew and said they'd be there soon.
-In the meantime, he asked if Phillips wanted to check out cool model cars upstairs.
-Phillips followed, never suspecting any grave danger.
-He had no idea he was a victim of a kidnapper known as the Bonebreaker.
+Once there, the mysterious boy introduced himself as “Joe” and said he would soon throw a party.
+He named other boys Thad knew and said they'd be there soon.
+In the meantime, he asked if Thad wanted to check out cool model cars upstairs.
+Thad followed, unaware that he was a victim of a kidnapper known as the “Bonebreaker.”

-Clark Twisted Phillips's Foot Until His Leg Snapped
+Clark Twisted Thad's Foot Until His Leg Snapped

-Once Phillips was upstairs, Clark completely shed his friendly teen persona.
+Once Thad was upstairs, Clark completely shed his friendly teen persona.
 He grabbed the boy and threw him on the dirty bed, jumped on him, and grabbed him by the ankle.
-He then began to twist Phillips's foot around his leg until the bone above his ankle simply snapped and splintered.
+He then began to twist Thad's foot around his leg until the bone above his ankle snapped and splintered.

-Clark Told Phillips He Enjoyed The Sound Of Bones Breaking
+Clark Told Thad He Enjoyed The Sound Of Bones Breaking

-Between Torment Sessions, Clark Would Act Like The Boys Were Friends
+Clark Would Act Like Him And Thad Were Friends

-One of the most distressing parts of this story is the way Clark acted between his attacks on Phillips.
-During this downtime, he would put on movies, and the two would sit for hours on the sofa together.
-In some cases, Clark would carry the boy to the couch so the pair could watch together.
-During this time, he would talk as if nothing was wrong.
+In between his attacks on Thad, Clark feigned friendship.
+During this downtime, Clark would carry the boy to the couch so that the pair could watch movies together.
+Reportedly, he would talk as if nothing was wrong.

-Clark spoke about his family, his car, how he lived with his brother in his filthy house, and his girlfriend (at one point she was at the front door with Clark, while Phillips laid half-conscious on the ground).
-It was only when he'd take Phillips upstairs, and tell him he was ready to do more damage, that he changed into the brutal monster Phillips came to know all too well.
+Clark spoke about his family, his car, how he lived with his brother in his filthy house, and his girlfriend - who, at one point, was at the front door with Clark while Thad laid half-conscious on the ground.